WHOOP DEE DOO AT WINDMULLER PARK

 A live variety show featuring Woodside’s best talent!

-In late August 2019, PARADE will present a live variety show directed by artists Jaimie Warren and Matt Roche, known as “Whoop Dee Doo,” with local youth and community groups.
+On August 31, 2019, PARADE will present a live variety show directed by artists Jaimie Warren and Matt Roche, known as “Whoop Dee Doo,” with local youth and community groups.
 Using Windmuller Park and Bandshell as venue and inspiration, the project celebrates this heavily-used public space and shares the diverse cultures of its regular visitors with the people of Queens.
 Hosted by a tired werewolf and talking can of soda, the show will connect audiences with local groups such as fencing school students, a jazzercise class, Tibetan chanters, track runners, and dog lovers.

 PARADE is partnering with local organizations and schools to recruit an ensemble of Woodside youth, to work alongside Whoop Dee Doo artists to shape the themes and structure of the show, which will include original dialogue, movement, visual art, and soundscapes.
 Local arts groups and park users will be invited to contribute “acts” to the show, introducing their passion and culture to an estimated audience of over hundreds of people throughout the event.